-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone diagnose and manage congenital adrenal hyperplasia, a group of inherited conditions that affect the adrenal glands.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone diagnose and manage congenital adrenal hyperplasia, a group of inherited conditions that affect the adrenal glands.
 These glands, located on top of the kidneys, produce hormones that are essential for many body functions.
 In congenital adrenal hyperplasia, a child’s body produces abnormal levels of the hormones cortisol, aldosterone, and androgens, or male sex hormones.

 There are two main types of congenital adrenal hyperplasia—classic and nonclassic.
 The majority of children with either type of the condition don’t produce enough 21-hydroxylase, an enzyme that helps the adrenal glands make cortisol and aldosterone.